Bammer187/Cansat/issues.md

 1. `(X) ISSUE-016: each chart should have its own y label`
 1. `(X) ISSUE-017: Add accleration chart to chart map and creation for loop`
 1. `(X) ISSUE-018: settings file for things like points in graph, update time`
+1. `(X) ISSUE-019: rewrite server.py into class that can be accesed in main.py`